srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

    - Select done to activate your offline account and Reboot
    - **Back to PC**
    - Download payload injector [NetCat GUI](https://www.sendspace.com/file/5rz4lg)
-   - Open NetCat GUi and enter PS5 `ip address` in host box, (port 9021)
+   - Open `NetCat GUI`  and enter PS5 `ip address` in host box, (port 9021)
    - Download Remote play payload [rp-get-pin.elf](https://github.com/idlesauce/ps5-remoteplay-get-pin/releases)
-   - Browse or drag it inside NetCat GUI and select "Inject Payload".
+   - Browse or drag it inside `NetCat GUI` and select "Inject Payload".
-   - you will get your notification in ps5 after injecting Payload
+   - You will receive a notification on the PS5 after injecting Payload.
-   - 8 pin-code and Encoded ID `(Base64-encoded 8-byte (64-bit) Little-Endian ID)` notification will popup .
+   - An 8-digit PIN code and Encoded ID `(Base64-encoded 8-byte (64-bit) Little-Endian ID)` notification will popup .
    - **Note:** Must be in exploit environment before injecting rp-get-pin.elf

    - or you can also directly retrieve your Encoded ID with Python  by typing the command with your 16-digit ID `(Hexadecimal)` from activated ID or 19-digit ID `(Decimal)` from ID grabber with official account mentioned below ID Conversion Guide: